 If you receive a non-assessable payment under an eligible demerger, you do not deduct the payment from the cost base and the reduced cost base of your shares or units.
-Instead you adjust your cost base and reduced cost base under the demerger rules.
-You may make a capital gain on the non-assessable payment if it exceeds the cost base of your original share or unit, although you will be able to choose CGT rollover.
+Instead, you adjust your cost base and reduced cost base under the demerger rules.
+You may make a capital gain on the non-assessable payment if it exceeds the cost base of your original share or unit, although you will be able to choose a CGT rollover.

-An eligible demerger is one that happens on or after 1 July 2002 and satisfies certain tests.
+An eligible demerger is one that has happened on or after 1 July 2002 and satisfies certain tests.
 The head entity will normally advise shareholders or unit holders if this is the case.

-For more information about demergers, see chapter 5.
+For more information about demergers, see Demergers on page 43.